ywen407/books-futures-explained/src/0_background_information.md

 **Drawbacks:**

-- Each task must save the state it needs for later, the memory usage will grow linearly with the number of callbacks in a chain of computations.
+- Since each task must save the state it needs for later, the memory usage will grow linearly with the number of callbacks in a chain of computations.
-- Can be hard to reason about, many people already know this as as "callback hell".
+- Can be hard to reason about.
+Many people already know this as "callback hell".
 - It's a very different way of writing a program, and will require a substantial rewrite to go from a "normal" program flow to one that uses a "callback based" flow.
-- Sharing state between tasks is a hard problem in Rust using this approach due to it's ownership model.
+- Sharing state between tasks is a hard problem in Rust using this approach due to its ownership model.

 An extremely simplified example of a how a callback based approach could look like is: